 A new generation of coins began in 2010 with America the Beautiful Quarters®.
-The U.S. Mint series is now in its fourth year with five new designs for 2013.
+The U.S. Mint series is now in its fifth year with five new designs for 2014.

 The quarters program features annually changing designs similar to the 50 States Quarters Program and the 2009 D.C. & U.S. Territories Quarters Program, but the new coins honor national parks and national sites throughout the United States and its territories.
 The coins are minted for circulation, with special proof, uncirculated and silver versions struck for collectors.